 Without any suspicion, you enter your bathroom, and OH MY GOD, what is that?
 Your cat is drinking toilet water!
 Yuck!
 Disgust arises as you try to remember if you flushed the last time.

-Drinking from the toilet is actually common among household cats, and as you will learn in this article, choosing toilet water over a regular bowl is also a logical choice for cats.
+Drinking from the toilet is common among household cats.
+Cats need to drink water and, in some instances, choosing toilet water over a regular bowl is also a logical choice for cats.

 The good news is that in this article you will not only learn why your cat drinks from the toilet but several efficient ways to stop it.